-Like a tenacious gnat, the Arnold Schwarzenegger baby-daddy drama won’t go away.
-One of Schwarzenegger’s former employees, Tammy Tousignant, filed a $10 million defamation claim against several, high-profile media outlets for republishing speculations that she had the Governor’s baby nineteen years ago.
+Like a tenacious gnat, the Arnold Schwarzenegger baby-daddy drama won’t fly away.
+And now, one of Schwarzenegger’s former employees, Tammy Tousignant, filed a $10 million defamation claim against several high-profile media outlets for republishing speculations that she had the Governor’s baby nineteen years ago.

 And it looks like Tousignant may have a legitimate libel claim.